AWS HIPAA Compliant: How to secure your cloud workloads

 To ensure compliance, organizations should only use HIPAA-eligible services for handling PHI and configure them according to AWS security best practices.

-Understanding AWS compliance requirements is only part of the equation—organizations must also implement administrative and operational safeguards to achieve full HIPAA compliance.
+Organizations must also implement administrative and operational safeguards to achieve full HIPAA compliance.
 Learn more in our guide on How to Become HIPAA Compliant.

 How to build an AWS HIPAA-Compliant Architecture